Seegene exported 10 Million COVID-19 Diagnostic Tests to Over 60 countries

 Seegene currently exports over 3 million tests a week.
 The company will reach its manufacturing capacity over 20 million tests in May, and continue to scale up its production to fulfill the unmet and increasing demand from all over the world.

-Seegene also teamed up with its affiliate, Seegene Medical Foundation (SGMF), the reference laboratory in Korea with the largest capacity for COVID-19 testing of up to 15,000 a day, to help countries in need for additional testing capacity.
-SGMF can report results in 24 hours upon the receipt of the samples from overseas.
-As the COVID-19 pandemic continues to wreak havoc all around the globe, Seegene and SGMF are ready to do their part in providing the much needed tests and testing capacity.
+Seegene also teamed up with its affiliate, Seegene Medical Foundation (SMF), one of the reference laboratories in Korea with the largest capacity for COVID-19 testing of up to 15,000 a day, to help countries in need for the virus test exponentially and in emergency.
+SMF is ready to report the test result within 24 hours upon the arrival of the samples from overseas.
+As the COVID-19 pandemic continues to wreak havoc all around the globe, Seegene and SMF have been organized to do their part in providing the much needed tests and testing capacity.

 About Seegene